RalphSu/ordering/readme.md

     according to the swagger definition file.

 **Or you can:**
+**(This option depends on your hardware, in my laptop it needs a fresh system restart and about 10mins to wait all containers started stably)**
  1. cd project folder
  2. execute build.sh to build the system (both jar and docker image)
  3. cd docker folder